Want to find a job in the UK? It’s essential that you have a good CV that communicates to employers why you’re the best candidate for the position.

 A good CV title can include a splash of colour.
 For instance, this example draws the attention of recruiters with its green and grey background:

 Don’t just pick your favourite colour though.
-Professional colours like dark green or blue are fine, but hot pink is too casual.
+Muted colours like dark green or blue are fine, but hot pink is too casual and risks making your application look unprofessional.

-An effective CV personal statement summarises your key accomplishments, qualifications, and skills.
+An effective CV personal statement (also called a CV personal profile) summarises your key accomplishments, qualifications, and skills.
 It should be short: three to four sentences or bullet points is enough.

 By adding a personal statement to the top of your CV, you make it easier for interviewers to decide if you’re worth asking in.
 They can quickly scan your personal statement before deciding whether to read the rest of your CV.